-Because here’s the deal with LinkedIn: it’s a place to discover and get scouted.
-Apart from pitching for open jobs, you can attract recruiters and decision-makers towards you by becoming more visible on the platform.
+LinkedIn is the place to discover companies that are hiring and to get scouted by a recruiter.
+Apart from applying to open jobs, you can attract recruiters and decision-makers towards you by becoming more visible on the platform.

 At the very least, your LinkedIn profile should include:

 - A professional headshot

 - A brief LinkedIn profile summary and headline

 - Your work history in reverse chronological order (like a resume does)

 Let’s get you sorted with the basics first.

 Select a professional headshot in 400 x 400 pix — the recommended LinkedIn profile picture size.